Definition of opportunity cost

 The Basic Economic Problem - Opportunity Cost

 The fundamental economic problem is that human wants are unlimited, but resources are scarce.
 This means we cannot satisfy everyone's desires.
 As a result, choices must be made.
-Every choice involves a trade-off – giving up something to get something else.
+Every choice involves a trade-off.
 The concept of opportunity cost is central to understanding these trade-offs.

 Definition of Opportunity Cost

 Opportunity cost is the value of the next best alternative forgone when a choice is made.
 It represents what you give up to get something else.
-It's not just the monetary cost, but the value of the best alternative use of the resources.
+It's not just about the monetary cost, but also includes the value of the best alternative use of the resources.

 Understanding Opportunity Cost